View

 Research and Discovery

-To validate this hypothesis, I conducted user interviews with a diverse group of YouTube users to understand their needs and pain points around content consumption and data visualization.
-Through affinity mapping, I organized the findings into key themes:
+To validate this hypothesis, I conducted user interviews with a diverse group of YouTube viewers to understand their needs and pain points around content consumption and data visualization.
+I asked them questions regarding how they used YouTube and how often, along with what features they liked from other yearly-summaries they've received (like Spotify, Duolingo, Apple Music, etc).

 1) Personalization: Users expressed a desire for more personalized insights into their viewing habits.